virus231/mbunity/README.md

 ---

+# My Project

+This project utilizes Git Flow for better project management and development.

+## Git Flow

+Git Flow is a branching model and development process that helps efficiently manage a project.
+By using Git Flow, we can work with various types of branches to organize development and prepare for releases effectively.

+### Primary Git Flow Branch Types:

+- **main**: The branch containing the stable version of the product.

+- **pre-release**: The branch where active development takes place.

+- **Features**: Branches created for developing new features.
+These branches are typically deleted after merging into the development branch.

+### Creating Git Flow Branches:

+- To create the development branch (develop): `git checkout -b pre-release`

+- To create a feature branch (feature/feature-name): `git checkout -b feature/feature-name`

+- To create a hotfix branch (hotfix/fix-name): `git checkout -b hotfix/fix-name`

+### Example Branches I've Added:

+- **Release Branch (release)**: `release

 ### About

 Please note that the project was created using the **Next.js** development environment.
 By launching the application, you will be directed to the main page of the site (**Home page**).
 The application includes a routing system, allowing you to navigate to the **Contact page** through the provided links.